Funding: Community-Based Projects for Seniors

-- general operating costs of your organization that are not related to this project (i.e., regular telephone and heating costs, rent, utilities, property taxes, insurance, equipment for staff, audit costs, etc.);
+- general operating costs of your organization that are not related to this project (i.e. regular telephone and heating costs, rent, utilities, property taxes, insurance, equipment for staff, audit costs, etc.);

-- costs incurred to prepare the application;
+- costs incurred to prepare the Standard Grant Application for Funding;

 - feasibility studies needed for physical work, including environmental assessments;

-- transportation to provide a personal service to seniors (e.g., that is not directly related to increasing the social inclusion of seniors, training senior drivers and implementing a senior's transportation program, projects that focus on transporting seniors to personal appointments);
+- transportation to provide a personal service to seniors (e.g. that is not directly related to increasing the social inclusion of seniors, training senior drivers and implementing a senior's transportation program, projects that focus on transporting seniors to personal appointments);

 - purchase of land or buildings, including new construction;